hashicorp/terraform-website/content/source/docs/enterprise/system-overview/architecture.html.md

 # Terraform Enterprise Architecture

 Terraform Enterprise is powered by the same set of services behind HashiCorp’s public SaaS application Terraform Cloud.
-The sections below present the functional layers of the architecture, how they interact and details pertaining to the corresponding Docker containers involved.
-References to Docker containers in this document are those you will see when running a `docker ps` on a Terraform Enterprise application server while the application is up.
+The sections below present the functional layers of the architecture, how they interact, and details about the corresponding Docker containers.
+You can get a list of these Docker containers by running `docker ps` on a Terraform Enterprise application server while the application is up.

 ~> **Advanced:** The content in this document is not required to operate Terraform Enterprise but is provided to help advanced users understand the product in more depth.